Brian Castle

 The building blocks for neural populations are just like the building blocks for electric circuits.
 There are components, and there are wires.
 In biology as in electronics there are hundreds of different kinds of components, but unlike in electronics, biology has different kinds of wires too.
 Some of the biological wires behave in highly nonlinear ways, and they enable some special-purpose behaviors which would otherwise be nearly impossible to accomplish by traditional means.

 The computational power of neurons is in populations.
 Neurons by themselves do very little, but when they're hooked together they become very powerful.
 And, when engaging in the modeling of neural populations, it helps to have an interactive environment with a friendly GUI and a powerful computational engine.
 Such environments are available, usually for free for individual and student use.
 For example Nengo is a wonderful interactive modeling environment, and it interfaces with all manner of computational engines, even neuromorphic hardware.
 Using such an "IDE" makes turnaround times much faster.
-We'll see some Nengo output when we begin modeling in a few short pages, and there are many useful simulation environments, including NEURON, Brian, Nest, and others.
+We'll see some Nengo output when we begin modeling in a few short pages, and there are many useful simulation environments, including NEURON, Brian2, and Nest.
+We'll look at them all.

 Next: Neurons in Populations